Top Online Medical Assistant Programs

 TOP ONLINE MEDICAL ASSISTANT SCHOOLS

-According to the Bureau of Labor Statistics, the largest share of institutions with Medical Assistant programs are Public, 2-year institutions.
-Those schools awarded 77,811 degrees to students.
-The majority (99.9 percent) of these were associate’s degrees.
+According to the data, the largest share of schools with MA programs are public, 2 year schools (404 total).
+Those schools awarded 69,620 degrees to students.
+The majority of these were associate’s degrees.
 Not all of these awards were online medical assistant programs.

-To set yourself apart, you may pursue post-degree certification.
-It’s voluntary but shows others you have dedication and standard skills.
+To set yourself apart, you may pursue a post degree cert.
+It’s voluntary but shows others you have dedication and skills.
 Plus, standards are changing.
 As such, certified MAs may have a wider scope of duties than others.
 You should contact your state board of medicine for more details.

 WHAT CERTIFICATION SHOULD A MEDICAL ASSISTANT HAVE?

-The Certified Medical Assistant (CMA) is well-known.
+The Certified Medical Assistant (CMA) is well known.
 It is available through the American Association of Medical Assistants (AAMA).
-To be eligible you’ll need at least a high school diploma.
-Graduating from an AAMA-approved school is also a must.
-The two agencieswho accredit medical assisting programs are:
+To be able to take this exam you will need at least a high school diploma.
+Graduating from an AAMA approved school is also a must.
+The two agencies who accredit medical assisting programs are: